adamwassal/guessing_game_rb-python/README.md

 <h1>Guessing game</h1>

-# ruby and python code
+# ruby and python code in Terminal